ilpoppattuso/matteoferrario/README.md

 ## License
-The projects in this repository are licensed under [Insert License Information Here].
+The projects in this repository are licensed under GNU General Public License v3.0.
 Please see the LICENSE file for more details.

 ## Contact
-For any inquiries or questions about the repository or specific projects, feel free to reach out via GitHub Issues or email [your-email@example.com].
+For any inquiries or questions about the repository or specific projects, feel free to reach out via GitHub Issues or email matteo.fer07+github@gmail.com.